LinkGeoML/LGM-PI/README.md

 trained based on the classifier that the user has chosen.Train the algorithm using csv files.
 The second one is the evaluating section.

 Available classifiers are:
-  SVM (Support Vector Machine)
+  SVM (Support Vector Machine),
-  Decision Tree
+  Decision Tree,
-  Random Forest
+  Random Forest,
-  Extra Trees
+  Extra Trees,
-  XGBoost
+  XGBoost,
   MLP (Multi Layer Perceptron)

 Furthermore, after training the algorithm, the user is able to use a dataset (.csv) with polygon multipoints and extract the appropriate